 Are Medical Bills Fully Paid In A Personal Injury Settlement?

 Your attorney may have certain legal obligations to medical providers in your personal injury claim.
 If the medical provider has filed a “lien” and recorded it with the appropriate County Recorder’s Office, your attorney has a legal obligation to pay that lien out of the settlement funds.
-Your attorney may be able to negotiate with the medical professional in order to reduce the amount owe.
+Your attorney may be able to negotiate with the medical professional in order to reduce the amount owed.

 Are Future As Well As Past Medical Bills Included In A Personal Injury Settlement?